mmonfils/neighborhood-lab-dsm/README.md

 # Neighborhood Lab DSM

-Welcome to our collection of free, open-source tools built to help neighborhoods organize, track shared resources locally, and strengthen their blocks.
+Welcome to our collection of free, open-source tools built to help neighborhoods organize, track shared resources locally, and strengthen their blocks anywhere.

 These tools make it simple to build local self-reliance, offered independent of money and politics.
-This project focuses on low-tech, transparent, and common-sense templates for everyday use.
+This project focuses on low-tech, transparent, and common-sense templates for everyday use wherever you live.

 ## Our North Star
 This project guides its work by following a custom blueprint.
 With this approach, democratic federalism serves as an anchor with a local focus as the common thread. **Neighborhood Lab DSM** sits under our main umbrella project, **Social Work Sandbox** - the home for our shared grassroots methods.
 This runs alongside two other sub-projects: